AVK ball check valves, swing check valves, slanted seat check valves

 Nozzle check valves

 In the design of "Nozzle" check valves (spring loaded check valves) the valve disc is connected to the stem which moves along the central horizontal axis.
 A spring is placed between the disc and the diffuser sleeve.
 When flow enters the check valve, the hydraulic force applied to the front reacts against the spring, compressing the spring and allowing the check valve to open.
-When flow stops, the spring forces the disc to return to the closed position.
+When the flow stops, the spring forces the disc to return to the closed position.

-Due to the spring assisted closure and short linear valve stroke, the "nozzle" check valve is one of the fastest acting check valves available and is often used in pump systems where water hammer is a potential problem.
+Due to the spring assisted closure and short linear valve stroke, the nozzle check valve is one of the fastest acting check valves available and is often used in pump systems where water hammer is a potential problem.
 The disc is constantly in the direct flow line, which can result in a slightly higher pressure drop compared to a standard check valve.

 What to consider when selecting your check valves?

 Choosing the ideal check valve for your application depends on several selection criteria.
-Not one type of check valve is right for every situation, and the factors listed below are essential to consider.
+Not one type of check valve suits every situation, and the factors listed below are essential to consider.
 However, not all of them are equally important for all applications.
 By evaluating these factors in relation to your system requirements, you can select a check valve that will ensure reliable performance, minimal maintenance, and long-term operational efficiency.

 Fluid Compatibility